Ground Plane Design and Arrangement in High Performance PCBs

 Since proper grounding is paramount to ensuring reliability, you need a PCB design software package that gives you the best design and analysis tools.
 A CAD system that can help by providing smart and intuitive design-rule checking on top of easily translated CAD drawings is ideal.
 This way your mechanical team doesn’t have to worry about trying to completely decipher your circuit board designs.

 The CAD tools in Altium Designer® lets you customize the geometry of your ground plane, and the analysis tools you need to analyze signal integrity.
-If you are interested in learning more, talk to an Altium expert today.
+If you are interested in learning more, talk to an Altium Designer expert today.